anujjainbatu/dsa/README.md

 # dsa

-A collection of Python solutions and notes for common Data Structures and Algorithms (DSA) problems.
+A collection of Python solutions and notes for common Data Structures and Algorithms problems.

 ## Overview